kimvais/wilma/README.md

 wilma
 =====

-Tools to access Wilma (wilma.espoo.fi) programmatically.
+Tools to access StarSoft Wilma parents' Web pages programmatically.

+Tested and developed against version 2.15c used by City of Espoo.